← All Articles

 Published 20 May 2026

-AI does not replace you.
-It handles the repetitive, low-judgement tasks that eat up your day so you can focus on work that actually grows the business.
+Every SME owner I work with at Adaptels has the same problem: not enough hours in the day.
+The founder is usually the salesperson, project manager, customer support rep, and accountant rolled into one.
+AI doesn't replace you — it handles the repetitive, low-judgement tasks that eat up your day so you can focus on work that actually grows the business.

 1. Customer Enquiries and Support

-The AI solution: Set up an AI-powered chatbot on your website that handles frequently asked questions automatically.
-Tools like Tidio, Intercom, or even a custom GPT-powered widget can answer common enquiries 24/7.
+The AI solution: Set up an AI chatbot on your website that handles FAQs automatically.
+Tidio, Intercom, or a custom GPT-powered widget can answer common enquiries 24/7.

 2. Content Writing and Social Media

-The problem: You know you should be posting on Instagram, updating your website, and sending email newsletters.
-But writing takes forever and you are not a copywriter.
+The problem: You know you should be posting on Instagram, updating your website, sending newsletters.
+But writing takes forever and you're not a copywriter.

-The AI solution: Use ChatGPT, Claude, or Google Gemini to draft your content.
+The AI solution: Use ChatGPT, Claude, or Gemini to draft content.
 The key word is draft — you still review and edit, but the blank-page problem disappears.

-- Give the AI context about your business: "We are a plumbing company in Tampines serving HDB residents"
+• Give the AI context: "We're a plumbing company in Tampines serving HDB residents"

-- Ask it to write in a specific tone: "Friendly and professional, avoid jargon"
+• Ask for a specific tone: "Friendly and professional, avoid jargon"

-- Use it for variations: "Give me 5 different Instagram captions for this photo of our team at a job site"
+• Use it for variations: "Give me 5 Instagram captions for this photo of our team at a job site"

-- Let it repurpose content: turn one blog post into 3 social media posts, 1 email newsletter, and 1 LinkedIn article
+• Let it repurpose: turn one blog post into 3 social posts, 1 email, and 1 LinkedIn article

 3. Email and Document Drafting